kspalaiologos/malbolge-lisp/README.md

    3
 ```
 ## Operations on lists and atoms
 The equals function (`=`) also works on atoms and lists.
-List have to be quoted to prevent the interpreter from evaluating it:
+Lists have to be quoted to prevent the interpreter from evaluating them:
 ```
    % (= test test)
    ..................|......